KellyInnovation/KellyInnovation.github.io/_posts/2017-03-27-django-react-redux-search.md

 layout: post
 title: Django React Redux Searches
 ---
-The goal is to create a hobby board that can connect people with similar hobbies in a given area.
+The goal is to create a hobby board that connects people with similar hobbies and locations.

 This will be with a Django backend and a React / Redux frontend.

+The format is a table with hobbies, categories, cities, and states.
 In order to be useful, tables should be searchable by hobby, category, city, or state.
+How to create a table of information with a search option is the intent of this post.

+To start the project, begin by creating the models needed.
+Create one model for additional profile information associated with a given user.
+To connect those with similar hobbies within a region, include city and state in the profile.

+The OneToOneField to User (built into Django) connects profile to a first name, last name, and email address, thereby providing additional, future connectivity.

+On the hobby model, include a name for the hobby, the category of the hobby, a description and a ForeignKey to the profile.
+The ForeignKey connects hobby to the profile and allows for multiple hobbies to attach to one profile (allowing for one person to have many hobbies).

 **Model**: